Skip to main content

 The SDK does not ship a build step.
 Plugin repos use esbuild, Vite, or any other bundler that emits ESM.
 The create-ados-plugin template uses esbuild for zero-config builds:

 Output goes to gcs/plugin.bundle.js.
-The manifest’s gcs.bundle field points at the same path.
-The pack script computes the SHA-256 and writes it into assets[].sha256.
+The manifest’s gcs.entrypoint field points at the same path.
+The bundle is not hashed in the manifest; its integrity is bound by the canonical payload hash that the signing step writes into the separate SIGNATURE file.